-Owning your own seaweed farm is an exciting and financially rewarding business, not only will it give you a healthy return and income but you will be an active part of the new seaweed culture; changing the perception of seaweeds, providing healthy alternatives foods for both humans and animals.
+Owning or part owning a seaweed farm is an exciting and financially rewarding business, not only will it give you a healthy return and income but you will be an active part of the new seaweed culture; changing the perception of seaweeds, providing healthy alternatives and sustainable foods for both humans and animals.

-Growing seaweed offers an excellent income, the seaweed grows during the winter months and only requires minimum tending, it doesn't need water or fertiliser and once the lines are in the water, they only need the occasional checking .
+Growing seaweed offers an excellent income, the seaweed grows during the winter months and only requires minimum tending, it doesn't need water or fertiliser and once the lines are in the water, they only need to be checked occasionally. .

 By farming seaweeds, you will not only be helping mankind change it's perception of sustainable healthy foods but you will also be helping the Oceans and marine life by providing habitat for them and helping remove carbon from the ocean while it grows.

 The overwhelming benefits of seaweed are starting to gather pace amongst well-informed consumers.
 There is a heightened demand for seaweed in all its forms, with Global Market Insights predicting that the commercial seaweed market will exceed $87 billion by 2024.